alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 Hit verify HNS Configuration, and you're done 🚀 You've paired up Open Web hosting with a blockchain-based domain name.

+### Accesing HNS Domains

+Handshake domains live on the Handshake blockchain, much like ENS names live on Ethereum, and are not yet fully supported/resolved but most browsers.

+Still, while that gap is bridged, there are many ways of sites using HNS domains.
+The most quick and easy way is to use [**hns.to**](https://hns.to/) to quickly verify that your new  site is up and running correctly. hns.to is a Handshake resolver, you can use its search engine to find your site, or append at the end of your HNS domain name `my.site.hns.to` to view it over HTTP.

+Another option is to use an **HNS compatible browser or extension**, [like PUMA](https://www.pumabrowser.com/), or the [LinkFrame extension](https://chrome.google.com/webstore/detail/linkframe/klcheodcjdbkbiljlcfiphagmkhbifmm?hl=en-US&authuser=0) for Chrome.

+If you want, you can also change your **devices' DNS** to point to HNS resolving ones, like [HDNS](https://www.hdns.io/); or go all the way and install **Handshake's node,** [**hds **](https://hsd-dev.org/)to resolve their domains trustlessly.

+Without a doubt there's a ton of options, and if you need more you can peek at Namebase's guide, [separated by technical level](https://learn.namebase.io/starting-from-zero/how-to-access-handshake-sites).

 ## Wrapping it Up 🗞️

 For us the main driving factor of Web3 is how open and collaborative and community-driven it is.
 The creativity engine of the Open Web is just on fire 24/7 🔥

 To keep that engine fired, it's a must to keep integrating new protocols (like Handshake!) and helping to abstract and connect them to enable devs and users to easily explore the new internet's raw potential.